rll307/DataAppliedLinguistics1/Module_3/05_Programas_02.md

 "PSTU" = "#2ca02c" # Forest green
 )
 ```
-* This is a named character vector mapping party abbreviations to hexadecimal color codes.
+This is a named character vector mapping party abbreviations to hexadecimal color codes.
 The script later indexes this vector with `ClustersDoc$Party` so each party gets a consistent color for the polygon stroke (`pcol`) and filling (`pfcol`).
-* If your `ClustersDoc$Party` contains abbreviations not present here, indexing will produce `NA` colors and `radarchart()` will likely produce warnings or use defaults.

 ### 8) Plotting the radar chart